 The Nikon Prostaff binoculars feature wonderful optics, fully multilayer coated lenses and are very affordable considering they are built with Nikon’s highest quality optics.
-Perhaps the main reasons why this particular binocular is so popular.
+These are perhaps the main reasons why this particular binocular is so popular.

 The Nikon Prostaff 8×42 are lightweight, offer a wide field of view, waterproof, fog-proof, highly durable and provide a clear, bright image even in very low light conditions.
-With beautiful colour reproduction these binoculars by Nikon are a fantastic choice for bird watching or any type of wildlife observation.
-Basically, this is an all around good pair of binoculars for a very good price.
+With beautiful colour reproduction, these binoculars by Nikon are a fantastic choice for bird watching or any type of nature observation.
+This is an all-around good pair of binoculars for a very good price.

 Zeiss Terra ED 8×42 Binoculars